ddella/Debian11-K8s/Kubernetes-Admin-RBAC.md

 ```

 ## Building a Kube Config for `${USER}`
-Everything is set up.
-We now have to send `${USER}` the information needed to configure the local `kubectl` client to communicate with our cluster.
+The only thing left is to create the K8s configuration file, usualy `~/.kube/config`.
+This file is needed by `kubectl` client to communicate with the K8s cluster.

 ```sh
 # Cluster Name